 Praia do Forte: An unmissable paradise in Bahia Praia do Forte is a district of the municipality of Mata de São João, located on the north coast of Bahia, Brazil, about 80 kilometres from Salvador.
 Originally a fishing village, Praia do Forte has become a popular tourist destination, known for […]

-The Chapada Diamantina ‘s dive sites are true natural treasures that combine crystal-clear waters, scenic beauty and unique biodiversity, providing unrivalled experiences for divers and nature lovers.
-Among the most popular spots are Poço Azul and Poço Encantado, known for their stunningly transparent waters, where the light creates spectacular visual […]
+The dive sites of Chapada Diamantina are true natural treasures, combining crystal clear waters, scenic beauty and unique biodiversity to offer divers and nature lovers an unrivalled experience.
+Among the most popular sites are Poço Azul and Poço Encantado, known for their stunningly transparent waters where the light creates spectacular visual […]

-The History of the Discovery Coast in Bahia
+History of the Discovery Coast in Bahia – History of Brazil

-The story of the Discovery Coast begins on 22 April 1500, when Pedro Álvares Cabral ‘s squadron spotted a rounded elevation, Mount Pascoal, located to the south of Bahia.
-In search of a safe place to dock, the thirteen ships sailed along the coast to the north and, at dusk on […]
+The story of the Costa do Descobrimento begins on 22 April 1500, when Pedro Álvares Cabral‘s squadron spotted a rounded hill, Mount Pascoal, to the south of Bahia.
+In search of a safe place to dock, the thirteen ships sailed north along the coast and, at dusk on April 24, […]

 History and characteristics of Todos os Santos Bay